 Evaluating the Best Time of Day

-10 AM (In the beginning on peak UV hours) may be useful as well.
+10 AM (At the beginning on peak UV hours) may be useful as well.
 However, because the UV rays are starting to pick up during this time as it gets closer to noon, it becomes harder to control whether or not you are burning.
-Going during the cooling off period will make it easier for you to manage your time.
+Going during the cooling-off period will make it easier for you to manage your time.